hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/from-and-joins.md

 A LiveSQL query can join many tables, views, and subqueries in a SELECT query.

 If the same table or view is used multiple times in a query, they need to be used as different instances, using `newTable()` or `newView()` respectively.
+This is typically the case of self-referencing joins.

-A subquery can only be used multiple times when defined as a CTE (Common Table Expression).
+A typical subquery can only participate once in a SELECT query.
+However, if the subquery is defined as a CTE (Common Table Expression), then it can appear multiple times in the same SELECT query.

 ## Example